rsandidfc/dropwizard-swagger-v3/README.md

 A Dropwizard bundle that serves Swagger UI static content and loads Swagger endpoints.
 Swagger UI static content is taken from https://github.com/swagger-api/swagger-ui

-Current version has been tested with Dropwizard 1.3.7 and Swagger 1.5.21 which supports Swagger 2 spec!
+Current version has been tested with Dropwizard 1.3.9 and Swagger 2.0.7 which supports OpenAPI 3 specifications

 Note: if you come from previous versions there have been some changes in the way the bundle is configured, see details below.